masiedu4/michaelasiedu-portfolio/src/content/blog/road-trips.md

 draft: false
 tags:
   - Dad
-description: "How Vincent van Gogh Died Broke and Unrecognized"
+description: "We drive for hours and talk about everything under the sun."
 ---